Greek Army uniforms: Around the Balkan Wars (1908–1915)

 Following the humiliating defeat of 1897 by the Ottomans, the urgent need for modernisation was felt by both the Government and the Staff of the Greek Army.
-The idea of khaki uniforms was introduced, just few years after the British had introduced their service dress, making Greece one of the first group of countries to adopt a modern look for its military.
+The idea of khaki uniforms was introduced, just a few years after the British had introduced their service dress, making Greece one of the first group of countries to adopt a modern look for its military.
 The use of off-white and drab uniforms was already common for summer use by officers, who traditionally had the option of choosing privately tailored items.
 It was soon expanded with the universal introduction of the khaki 1908 model for other ranks.

 This uniform included a near-copy of the British four-pocket tunic of the time, in olive green wool cloth or serge, with the addition of pipings and removable shoulder boards in branch-of-service colour cloth (Red: Infantry and Staff; Bright red-purple: Cavalry; Dark red-burgundy: Artillery; Light Blue: Engineers; Dark Blue: Gendarmerie).
 Brass-metal buttons were used for the majority of uniforms.
 The trousers were straight with side-seam pipings in branch colours, designed to cover the ankle lace-boots.
 However, on campaign the majority of soldiers found this to be a cumbersome arrangement and used cloth puttees or stuffed the trouser bottoms into their boots to hold them tight.
 A khaki single-breasted greatcoat was issued for winter.
 The black equipment was also replaced by a natural-brown leather set.